-Our focus is on profitable growth — advising founders and investors through the fallout of short-sighted VC and PE investments in food & beverage.
+Our focus is on profitable growth and legacy companies — advising family offices and middle-market acquirers through the fallout of short-sighted VC and PE investments in food & beverage.

 After taking VC and Private Equity capital, many founders find themselves looking to buyout these same investors within a few years.

-However, making the transition from a growth/exit strategy to a suitable/profit-driven company, isn’t easy — this is where we advise founders.
+However, making the transition from a growth/exit strategy to a suitable/profit-driven company, isn’t easy — this is where we operate.

 For family offices, we focus on building sustainable cash flow — generating returns for decades that align with the goals of investors who seek sustainable, long-term returns and a positive impact on our food supply.

 By aligning with founders’ long-term interests, we gain access to companies other investors can’t reach — at a risk profile that looks a lot more like debt.

 “Recapitalizations and divestitures are the real opportunity for family offices in food & beverage.”

 — Douglas Raggio, managing Partner

 We choose to no longer participate in a system that sacrifices the many for the few and contributes to a negative ripple effect throughout our industry — thus, Bias & Blind Spots’ focus on profitability and value retention.

 Bias & Blind Spots was born from an early-stage VC fund, Gastronome Ventures, which was the 3rd venture fund to address the financing gap in food & beverage (that we’re aware of).
 This was nearly a decade ago, before a few large acquisitions resulted in capital flooding the industry and driving valuations to problematic levels.